 A battery's capacity is the limit for how much power a battery can physically store.
 Electric cars outfitted with large batteries can hold more power and go further between charges but require more time to recharge from zero than batteries designed to hold less power.
 Similarly, a battery's state of charge will impact how long it takes to recharge.
 It will take longer for a depleted battery to recharge than if that same battery already had a partial charge.
 Freezing temperatures will also slow down how fast an electric car charges and reduce its efficiency.
 Drivers may experience an overall reduction in electric driving range during extreme temperatures.

 Charging on Road Trips

-The fear of being stranded during a long road trip is a major roadblock to large-scale EV adoption.
-However, there are private and public efforts to add more charging stations.
+The fear of being stranded during a long road trip is known as Range Anxiety.
+However, there are many private and public efforts to add more charging stations.
 Private companies such as Electrify America, EVgo and ChargePoint continue to expand their charger networks.